thevahidal/soul/README.md

 For websocket examples, check [docs/ws-examples.md](docs/ws-examples.md)

+For detailed information on how authentication works in Soul, please refer to the [docs/auth.md](docs/auth.md)

 ## Extending Soul

 Soul is able to be extended (e.g. Adding custom APIs) via extensions, you can find a list of extensions at [docs/extensions-examples.md](docs/extensions-examples.md)